jpetto/refinerycms-generators/readme.md

 these were built in but we've extracted them to provide greater flexibility for all future versions.

+As of Refinery CMS version 2.0.0 these generators will be merged back into the core package of Refinery CMS at https://github.com/resolve/refinerycms

 ## Engine Generator

 The Refinery generator is a standard Rails generator that functions just like the